-In 2023, Habitat Metro Denver will complete two single-family homes in Denver’s historic Curtis Park neighborhood.
+In 2023, Habitat Metro Denver completed two single-family homes in Denver’s historic Curtis Park neighborhood.

 These single-family, 3-bedroom, 2-bathroom homes are located in a welcoming and walkable area, and are designed to honor the area’s rich history and culture.
 The homes are one block from Mestizo-Curtis Park and pool, a 10-minute drive from downtown Denver, and a 3-minute walk from the 30th and Downing light rail station.

 Most of Curtis Park is located in a Historic District, so the City of Denver reviews all new home and building designs to ensure they match the historic architecture of the neighborhood.
 Habitat’s home designs – in the Queen Anne and Italianate styles – were approved by the Denver Landmark Preservation Commission.
 As you explore the neighborhood, you will notice these and other distinct building styles are preserved to look like they did in the late 19th and early 20th centuries when the neighborhood was growing.

 When it was built in 1880s, the Curtis Park neighborhood was affordable and accessible by street car, so working class families who lived in the area could easily commute to downtown Denver.
 In the early 1900s, many wealthy Denverites moved away from Curtis Park towards Capitol Hill, setting off a series of population shifts.